|Study Period:||2018- 2026|

 - India has an abundance of solar irradiance and receives solar energy throughout the year.
 This has created enormous opportunities to exploit solar energy from the sunniest sites in the country, especially Rajasthan, Gujarat, and Andhra Pradesh.
 The factor mentioned above, clubbed with foreign investment and extensive R&D projects, provides an opportunity for the growth of the solar energy market in India.

 - The government of India has taken several initiatives with the Ministry of New and Renewable Energy (MNRE), drafting plans and putting out tenders, which, in turn, is expected to drive the market during the forecast period.

 Key Market Trends

-Solar PV to Dominate the Market
+Solar PV Technology to Dominate the Market

-According to IRENA, India had a total installed capacity of more than 34 GW of solar PV.
+- According to the Ministry of New and Renewable Energy (MNRE), India, as of March 2021, had a total installed capacity of more than 40 GW of solar energy.
 Moreover, India is endowed with a very vast solar energy potential.
 The average solar radiation incident over the land is in the range of 4-7 kWh per day.
 Solar power played an almost non-existent role in the Indian energy mix until 2007.